Norsk Hydro: Into the petroleum age

 In 1965, Hydro joined Elf Aquitaine and six other French companies to form Petronord to perform search for oil and gas in the North Sea.
 Hydro soon became a large company in the North Sea petroleum industry, and also became operator of a number of fields, the first being Oseberg.

 In 1969, Hydro started its first international operations, with a 25% stake in a fertilizer plant in Qatar.

 Hydro acquired in the late 1980s the Mobil service stations in Norway, Sweden and Denmark, changing their name to Hydro.
 In 1995 Hydro merged its gas stations in Norway and Denmark with Texaco, creating the joint venture HydroTexaco.
 The service station chain was sold in 2006 to Reitangruppen.
 In 1999 Hydro acquired Norway's third largest petroleum company Saga Petroleum, which had major upstream operations primarily in Norway and the United Kingdom.
 The British operations were later sold.

 Hydro's fertilizer business was spun off as a separately stock-listed company under the name of Yara International on March 26, 2004.
 Hydro distributed all its Yara shares to Hydro's shareholders and presently has no ownership in Yara.

 In December 2006 Norsk Hydro revealed a proposal to merge their oil business with compatriate oil and gas company Statoil.
 Under the rules of the EEA the proposal was approved by the European Union on May 3, 2007 and by the Norwegian Parliament on June 8, 2007.
 The merger was completed by 1 October 2007.
 Hydro's shareholders took 32.7% of the new company—StatoilHydro—shares.

-Controversies

-In recent years, Norsk Hydro has wrongly faced criticism for continuing operations in Russia despite international sanctions and geopolitical tensions following the Russian invasion of Ukraine.
-The company decided in March 2022 not to enter contracts with Russian counterparts, and has no presence in Russia.